 The use of superior sires is imperative in improving the genetic composition of breeding stock.
 Artificial insemination has long been used in the dairy cattle industry and is a simple technology that goat producers can acquire.
 However, opportunities for goat producers to the necessary skills via formal and practical instruction are not widespread.
 Langston University has instituted a practical workshop for instruction in artificial insemination in goats.
 Producers are instructed in the anatomy and physiology of the female goat, estrus detection and handling and storage of semen.
 Producers participate in a hands-on insemination exercise.
 An understanding of the anatomy and physiology enable the producer to devise seasonal breeding plans and to troubleshoot problem breeders.
 An understanding of estrus detection enables the producer to effective time inseminations for favorable conditions for conception and to effectively utilize semen.
 An understanding of semen handling and storage enables the producer to safeguard semen supplies, which can be scarce and costly.
 The experience of actually inseminating a female goat enables the producer to practice the knowledge that they have gained.
 The acquisition of these inseminating skill will allow producers the use of genetically superior sires in their herds that they normally would not have access to.
 It also allows producers to save money by conducting the inseminating themselves instead of hiring an inseminator.
-In 2017, an AI workshops was held in October at the Langston University campus.
-Eleven participants were trained.

 The first edition Meat Goat Production Handbook has been sold-out and the revised second edition is available.
 The Meat Goat Production Handbook was partially funded by USDA/FSIS/OPHS project #FSISC-10-2005.
 An illustrated and scaled-down version of the Meat Goat Production Handbook is available.
 Our collaborating project institutions/organizations include Kentucky State University and the University at Puerto Rico at Mayagüez.
 Partial funding to develop the Meat Goat Production Basics was from USDA/NIFA grant #2010-38821-21581 (OKLX-GIPSON10).
 The University of Puerto Rico – Mayagüez has translated the Meat Goat Production Basics book into Spanish for the Producción de Cabros para Carne Conceptos Básicos.